• Skip to primary navigation

 1. How Will You Store Devices in the Classroom?

 Some of you will have this provided by your district.
 If not, consider storage that is secure, student-friendly, easy to access and has room for charging devices.
 A plus if you can move the storage unit around.
-We used a cart similar to this one shared by Chalk It Up Two Teachers on their Instagram:
+We used a cart and displayed our technology rules right on the doors for a quick reminder.

 Grab the technology rules shown above here.